IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 docker images
 ```

 You should get an output similar to this.
-Notice that the base image, websphere-traditional, is also listed.
+Notice that the base image, _openliberty/open-liberty_, is also listed.
 It was pulled as the first step of building application image.

 ```
 REPOSITORY                                                           TAG                     IMAGE ID            CREATED                SIZE